 Layering is an essential part of travelling in the mountains.
 On most peaks, it’s critical to have a warm jacket to count on while hanging around camp and when the weather gets serious.
 At Mountain Gurus and Northwest Alpine Guides, we use the Himali Altocumulus Down Jacket in our rental fleet and for our guide uniform.
 For higher, colder international ascents and for winter climbs in the Pacific Northwest, we recommend the Himali Altitude Down Parka.
 Both of these jackets have great weight-to-warmth ratios, and come with 850-fill down.
 HIMALI

 You will live in your base-layer while on expeditions and climbs.
 So make sure it is comfortable and serves as many purposes as possible.
-When in the field, our guides almost exclusively wear the Outdoor Research Echo Hoody.
+When in the field, our guides almost exclusively wear the Black Diamond Crag Hoody.
 Lightweight, hooded base-layers not only act as your primary layer of insulation, they also protect your head and neck from the intense UV rays we encounter at high elevations in large glaciated terrain.
 Long sleeves protect your arms from the sun and abrasion.

 Here in the Pacific Northwest we climb through a very wide variety of temperatures and weather conditions, and we constantly adjust our layering combinations.
 A solid softshell jacket provides wind and water resistance with breathability – a very useful combination when on the move.
 Our go to has been the Himali Ascent Stretch Hoodie Softshell Jacket.

 As with most climbing gear, there are many options on the market.
 When shopping around, make sure your headlamp has at least 200 lumens, a red light setting, and a dimmer to conserve power – and to avoid blinding your tent mate!
 The Petzl Tikka has been the gold standard in lighting for many years.